 Germany’s universal healthcare system is indeed one of the oldest in the world.
 Everyone legally residing in Germany is entitled to healthcare.
 Local hospitals certainly appease international standards and in many cases set the precedent themselves.
 Expats with specific concerns will be relieved to find that there are numerous hospitals in Berlin available for specialized treatment.

-Most expatriates will want to obtain international medical coverage if residing in Germany.
-Medical evacuation is recommended along with a plan that provides global medical treatment.
+Most expatriates will want to obtain international medical coverage if residing in Berlin or other cities in Germany.
 A plan that will provide reimbursement for medical expenses via a large network of hospitals is recommended.
 In general, most expats should also obtain global life and disability insurance coverage unless a local plan is available.
-Expat Financial can offer some medical and travel insurance plans to local citizens in Germany.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Germany: